applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 >>> _ = ax.set_xlim((0, 1))
 ```

-The distribution of GC content values is fairly narrow, so we'll pick a small value for ``p``, maybe $2.5%%$, to keep the number of sequences that we search small.
-As you might image, the smaller we make ``p``, the faster our search will run, but we'll be more likely to obtain an incorrect taxonomy assignment.
+The distribution of GC content values is fairly narrow, so we'll pick a small value for ``p``, maybe $4\%$, to keep the number of sequences that we search small.
+As you might imagine, the smaller we make ``p``, the faster our search will run, but we'll be more likely to obtain an incorrect taxonomy assignment.

 ```python
 >>> from iab.algorithms import heuristic_local_alignment_search_gc